ylustina/DataCamp/README.md

 11. Introduction to Databases in Python

-12. Introduction to Data Visualizations with Python
+12. Introduction to Data Visualization with Python

 13. Interactive Data Visualization with Bokeh